 7.)
 By linking up you agree to allow the hosts to use your featured post image if you are chosen as a feature for next week.

-This week's featured post for the Grace and Truth link-up is called, Disappointments and Perspective, by Laura Rath, writer at Journey in Faith.
-It's a great reminder of what it means to trust God with our frustrations.
-I hope you'll take a moment to go and say hello and be encouraged as I was.
+It's this week's featured post for the Grace and Truth link up.
+I hope you'll take a moment to go, say hello, and be encouraged as I was!

 If we are to follow the example of Jesus, the Good Shepherd, then we need to love his "sheep" unconditionally and wholeheartedly, the way he does.
 That's what this week's featured post is all about.
 It's titled, Searching for a Lost Sheep- and it's written by Julia of Committing My Way.
 I was really encouraged and challenged by Julia's post.
 I hope you'll take a moment to go and say hello!